-The course will give an overview of procedures and look at recurrent issues such as whether the hypothetical lease should include a break option; what should be the assumed length of term and whether a ‘headline rent’ is effectively excluded.
-The course will look with particular reference to the increasingly well-used PACT scheme.
-This event will run as two virtual sessions of approximately three hours in length and will include comfort breaks.
+The course will give an overview of procedures and look at recurrent issues such as: whether the hypothetical lease should include a break option, what should be the assumed length of term and whether a ‘headline rent’ is effectively excluded.
+It will be presented in two virtual sessions of 3.5 hours.

 Note: All prices are to be paid in GBP and are subject to VAT at the prevailing rate

-Rating Review and Lease Renewal will now take place virtually on the following days:
+Rating Review and Lease Renewal will take place on the following days: